 Typically, the bean size is represented on a scale of 10 to 20.
 The number represents the size of a round hole's diameter in terms of 1/64's of an inch.
-A number 10 bean would be the approximate size of a hole in a diameter of 10/64 of an inch and a number 15 bean, 15/64 of an inch.
-Beans are sized by being passed through a series of different sized screens.
+A number 10 bean would be the approximate size of a hole with a diameter of 10/64 of an inch and a number 15 bean, 15/64 of an inch.
+Beans are sized by being passed through a series of different-sized screens.
 They are also sorted pneumatically by using an air jet to separate heavy from light beans.

 Next defective beans are removed.
 Though this process can be accomplished by sophisticated machines, in many countries, it is done by hand while the beans move along an electronic conveyor belt.
-Beans of unsatisfactory size, color, or that are otherwise unacceptable, are removed.
-This might include over-fermented beans, those with insect damage or that are unhulled.
+Beans of unsatisfactory size, or color, or that are otherwise unacceptable, are removed.
+This might include over-fermented beans, those with insect damage, or that are unhulled.
 In many countries, this process is done both by machine and hand, insuring that only the finest quality coffee beans are exported

-•PB - Pea berry beans.
+•PB - Peaberry beans.
 About 10 percent of Kenyan coffee falls into this category.

 •AA - While it may be widely known as a type of Kenya coffee, Kenya AA is actually a grade of coffee.
 Beans with a screen size of 7.2 millimeters (approximately 18/64 of an inch and often referred to as a screen size of 18) are assigned the grade AA.

 This grade of coffee often receives a higher price than other grades.
 Kenya is, without a doubt, the capital of coffee excellence.
 The AA in the title denotes the high grade of this bean.
-This legendary coffee is known for its strong body, winey flavor and pronounced acidity - it will light up your palette with bright notes.
+This legendary coffee is known for its strong body, winey flavor, and pronounced acidity - it will light up your palette with bright notes.
 Grown on the long slopes of Mount Kenya, Kenya AA is one of the smoothest coffees available.

 6. Exporting the Beans

 The milled beans, now referred to as 'green coffee,' are ready to be loaded onto ships for transport to the importing country.
 Green coffee is shipped in either jute or sisal bags which are loaded into shipping containers, or it is bulk shipped inside plastic-lined containers.
-Approximately seven million tons of green coffee is produced worldwide each year.
+Approximately seven million tons of green coffee are produced worldwide each year.

 7. Tasting the Coffee

 At every stage of its production, coffee is repeatedly tested for quality and taste.
 This process is referred to as 'cupping' and usually takes place in a room specifically designed to facilitate the process.
 First, the taster -- usually called the cupper -- carefully evaluates the beans for their overall visual quality.
-The beans are then roasted in a small laboratory roaster, immediately ground and infused in boiling water, the temperature of which is carefully controlled.
+The beans are then roasted in a small laboratory roaster, immediately ground, and infused in boiling water, the temperature of which is carefully controlled.
 The cupper "noses" the brew to experience its aroma, an integral step in the evaluation of the coffee's quality.
 After letting the coffee rest for several minutes, the cupper "breaks the crust" by pushing aside the grounds at the top of the cup.
 Again the coffee is nosed before the tasting begins.

 To taste the coffee, the cupper "slurps" a spoonful with a quick inhalation.
 The objective is to spray the coffee evenly over the cupper's taste buds, and then "weigh" it before spitting it out.
 Samples from a variety of batches and different beans are tasted daily.
 Coffees are not only analyzed this way for their inherent characteristics and flaws, but also for the purpose of blending different beans or determining the proper roast.
 An expert cupper can taste hundreds of samples of coffee a day and still taste the subtle differences between them.